foucsi/Foucsi/README.md

 ---

+## 🚀 Open Source Contributions

+I'm passionate about contributing to the open-source community, where I can collaborate with other developers and help improve tools and projects used by millions.
+One of my notable contributions is with the **NodeSecure** organization:

+- **[NodeSecure](https://github.com/NodeSecure)** 📦: NodeSecure is a powerful and secure tool for scanning your Node.js project dependencies and identifying potential security risks.
+I've actively contributed to this project, helping to enhance its features and ensure it remains a reliable resource for developers.

+Through my work in open source, I strive to make a positive impact on the developer community by improving the tools we all rely on every day.

+---

 ## 🌟 Experience & Projects

 Over the years, I've had the opportunity to work on a diverse range of applications and collaborate with major players in the web industry.
 My expertise spans across multiple domains, including: